Catalog • 2012-2013

 For information contact Dr Martine Scannavino

-The Cedar Crest College Didactic Program in Nutrition is fully accredited by the Commission on Accreditation for Dietetics Education (CADE) of The American Dietetic Association (ADA), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 312-899-0040, ext.
+The Cedar Crest College Didactic Program in Nutrition and Dietetics is fully accredited by the Accreditation Counsel for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 312-899-0040, ext.
 5400.
-Graduates of the nutrition program will receive a bachelor of science in nutrition, and those meeting the program requirements will receive a verification statement showing that they have attained the foundation knowledge and skills found in the Standards of Education of the ADA.
+Graduates of the nutrition program will receive a bachelor of science in nutrition, and those meeting the Didactic Program in Nutrition and Dietetics requirements and program requirements will receive a verification statement showing that they have attained the knowledge and competencies found in the ACE ND Accreditation Standards for Didactic Programs in Nutrition and Dietetics Leading to Supervised Practice 2012.

-- A bachelor’s degree (it does not have to be in nutrition) and successful completion of academic coursework at a CADE-approved/accredited institution with a minimum cumulative and didactic GPA of 3.0;
+- A bachelor’s degree (it does not have to be in nutrition) and successful completion of academic coursework at a ACEND-approved/accredited institution with a minimum cumulative and didactic GPA of 3.0;

-- Admission and successful completion of a CADE-accredited dietetic internship; and
+- Admission and successful completion of a ACEND-accredited Internship Program; and

-- A passing grade on the National Registration Examination for Dietitians.
+- A passing score on the National Registration Examination for Dietitians.

-Completion of the bachelor’s degree and didactic program (Step 1) may lead to, but does not guarantee, admission into a dietetic internship.
+Completion of the bachelor’s degree and didactic program (Step 1) may lead to, but does not guarantee, admission into an Internship Program.

 Mission of the Nutrition Program

-Total number of credits required by program: The Didactic Program in Dietetics has a 76-credit requirement
+Total number of credits required by program: The Didactic Program in Dietetics has a 79-credit requirement

 In addition to meeting the general admission requirements of Cedar Crest College, it is recommended that high school students take two years of high school laboratory science.
 A departmental visit and interview with department faculty is strongly recommended for all applicants.

 Adult students are encouraged to apply.
-A meeting with the nutrition program director is required to determine if prior coursework can be used to meet some of the Nutrition major requirements.
+A meeting with the director of the Didactic Program in Nutrition and Dietetics is required to determine if prior coursework can be used to meet some of the Nutrition major requirements.
 At the time of admission, prior science coursework cannot be more than ten years old, and prior nutrition coursework cannot be more than five years old.
-In order to receive a verification statement, you must complete at least 20 credits of nutrition courses at Cedar Crest College and have a minimum cumulative and didactic GPA of 3.0.
+In order to receive a verification statement, you must complete at least 20 credits of nutrition courses at Cedar Crest College and have a minimum cumulative and didactic GPA of 3.0 and receive a grade of B- or better in all Nutrition course work.

 Expenses (in addition to comprehensive, special fees and transportation)